A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: From MFG back to N -Car differential game

-Unfortunately, there does not exist any theoretical result for a general cost function, such as [MFG-NonSeparable].
+Unfortunately, there do not exist any theoretical results for a general cost function such as $f_{\text{NonSep}}$.
 In this paper, instead of offering a formal proof, we will validate such correspondence using numerical examples.
-A rigorous proof of such a claim for a general cost function will be left for future research.
+A rigorous proof of such correspondence for a general cost function will be left for future research.

-Tailoring to our context, in the subsequent numerical examples, we aim to illustrate that the MFE-constructed controls are an $\epsilon$-Nash equilibrium by characterizing the accuracy $\epsilon$ across all feasible controls and all the cars.
-There always exists an arbitrarily large $\epsilon$ which can make $\hat{v}_1(t),\dots,\hat{v}_N(t)$ satisfy the condition Eq.~\eqref{def:epsNE}.
-What we are more interested in is a lower bound, denoted as $\hat{\epsilon} > 0$, such that
+Tailoring to our context, in the subsequent numerical examples, we aim to illustrate that the MFE-constructed controls are an $\epsilon$-Nash equilibrium of DG by characterizing the accuracy $\epsilon$ across all feasible controls and all cars.
+There always exists an arbitrarily large $\epsilon$ that can make $\hat{v}_1(t),\dots,\hat{v}_N(t)$ satisfy the condition \eqref{def:epsNE}.
+What we are more interested in is a lower bound, denoted as $\hat{\epsilon} \geq 0$, such that:

 In other words,